kwilkins/dnd/west-marches/down-time-actions.md

 * Offer hunting related quests for rewards.(level 0)

 Improve this feature to level 1 to gain the following option:
-* Provide information about monster whereabouts or uses for monster parts.
+* Provide information about monster locations and provide uses for monster parts(weapons of slaying, armor of protection, etc).
   * ~~Requires completion of a *deadly hunt*~~

 ## Guild Hall (level 2)